Manon Briand

 Manon Briand (born January 1, 1964, in Baie-Comeau, Quebec) is a Canadian film director and screenwriter.
 After graduating in film studies from Concordia University, Briand went to France to study screenwriting in 1987.
 Returning home, she co-founded an independent filmmakers’ group, Les Films de l’Autre, and soon began directing.
 Her films include Letters of Transit (Les Sauf-conduits), a segment in Cosmos, 2 Seconds, Chaos and Desire, Liverpool and the television film Heart: The Marilyn Bell Story.

+In 2023 she entered production on her latest feature film, All Stirred Up!
+(Tous toqués).